Why your willpower keeps failing you

 The problem: You’ve created checkpoints but you’re treating each one as another opportunity for perfectionism.
 “First draft” becomes “first draft perfected.”
 You’re now stuck at checkpoint 1 instead of the original finish line.
 The fix: Make each checkpoint a quick yes/no: “Is this section done enough to move to the next section?”
 Yes = move.
 No = spend 15 more minutes fixing the specific blocker, then move anyway.
 Checkpoints are progress markers, not quality gates.Failure mode 4: Accountability isn’t creating enough pressure

 I used to think perfectionism was a strength.
 Then I tracked the numbers: I was shipping 60% less work and burning out faster, while the “perfect” version rarely outperformed the good-enough version sent three weeks earlier.
 The shift came when I stopped trying to willpower my way out and started building systems that made the perfectionist choice unavailable–hard time-boxes, public deadlines, visible checkpoints.
 The perfectionism didn’t disappear.
-It redirected into building better systems, and that’s when productivity actually accelerated.Conclusion
+It redirected into building better systems, and for me, that’s when things shifted–productivity accelerated once I stopped fighting the impulse and started channeling it into the system design itself.Conclusion

 Perfectionism isn’t a character flaw.
 It’s a system problem.
 You can’t willpower your way out of a system designed to enable endless refinement, but you can redesign the system itself.
 Define what “good enough” means before you start.
 Time-box execution to make stopping automatic.
 Create progress checkpoints instead of perfection checkpoints.
 Build accountability that makes shipping real.
-These four steps replace the discipline game with a perfectionism systems approach that works whether you’re feeling motivated or not.
+These four steps are the core of building systems that beat perfectionism–a perfectionism systems approach that works whether you’re feeling motivated or not.
 The goal isn’t to care less about your work.
 The real goal is to care about completing your work enough to let it go.Next 10 minutes

 - Identify one project you’re currently stuck on due to perfectionism